BerkeleyAutomation/FogROS/README.md

 ![Alt Text](https://github.com/BerkeleyAutomation/FogROS/raw/main/doc/FogROS.gif)

 This project will be published in [IEEE International Conference on Automation Science and Engineering (CASE) 2021](https://case2021.sciencesconf.org/).
-The video can be found on [Youtube](https://www.youtube.com/watch?v=lSZw_Fkpnm0&t=2s), and the manual script can be found [Here](https://github.com/BerkeleyAutomation/FogROS/blob/main/doc/FogROS_CASE2021_Camera%20Ready.pdf).
+The video can be found on [Youtube](https://www.youtube.com/watch?v=lSZw_Fkpnm0&t=2s), and the paper can be found [Here](https://github.com/BerkeleyAutomation/FogROS/blob/main/doc/FogROS_CASE2021_Camera%20Ready.pdf).

 ## Install